 Head on over to Goethestrasse for top-end designer shops and jewellery stores in Frankfurt.
 Schweizerstrasse, in Sachsenhausen, is home to exclusive boutiques and independent stores aimed at the trendier, younger market.

-Most Frankfurt shops are open from 10am to 10pm, from Monday to Friday, and from 10am to 4pm on Saturdays, while on Sundays most close.
+Most Frankfurt shops are open from 10am to 10pm, from Monday to Friday, and from 10am to 4pm on Saturdays.
+Most shops are closed on Sunday.

 Become our Frankfurt Travel Expert